Skip Navigation

 Step 1 of 2

-South Texas Vocational Technical Institute’s Combination Welding program helps prepare you to pursue a career in construction and maintenance.
-The Welding program provides instruction on the skills to be a member of the team.
+The Combination Welding program provides instruction on the skills to be a member of the team.
 Our Combination Welding program emphasizes hands-on learning and workplace safety.
-STVT is proud to offer a Welder Training Program in South Texas.
-Our Welding program is available at our San Antonio, Corpus Christi, and Weslaco campuses.
+STVT is proud to offer welding training in South Texas.
+Our Combination Welding Program is available at our Corpus Christi, Weslaco, and San Antonio locations.

 Diploma: 56.5 Credit Hours, 10 Months.